ibebrasil/ix.br-network-traffic-capacity-analysis/PROJECT.md

 8. Merge NETIXLAN and NET Data
 9. End

 This simplified version provides a high-level overview of the main steps in the data collection and processing pipeline, omitting the repetitive checkpoint and progress update steps for clarity.
+The diagram above visually represents this simplified flow.